seastar105/pflow-encodec/README.md

 fill `<train_tsv_path>`, `<val_tsv_path>`, `<mean>`, and `<std>` with your dataset's meta path and mean/std values.

-then, create config in `configs/experiment/new_dataset.yaml`.
+then, create config in `configs/experiment/new_dataset.yaml` based on `configs/experiment/default.yaml`.

 ```yaml
 # @package _global_